ErikKusch/Homepage/content/courses/krigr/krigr-third-party.md

 ```

 ```
-## - polling server for a data transfer \ polling server for a data transfer | polling
+## - polling server for a data transfer
-## server for a data transfer / polling server for a data transfer - polling server for a
+\ polling server for a data transfer
+| polling server for a data transfer
+/ polling server for a data transfer
+- polling server for a data transfer
-## data transfer \ polling server for a data transfer | polling server for a data transfer /
+\ polling server for a data transfer
+| polling server for a data transfer
-## polling server for a data transfer - polling server for a data transfer \ polling server
+/ polling server for a data transfer
+- polling server for a data transfer
-## for a data transfer | polling server for a data transfer / polling server for a data
+\ polling server for a data transfer
+| polling server for a data transfer
+/ polling server for a data transfer
-## transfer - polling server for a data transfer \ polling server for a data transfer |
+- polling server for a data transfer
+\ polling server for a data transfer
-## polling server for a data transfer / polling server for a data transfer - polling server
+| polling server for a data transfer
+/ polling server for a data transfer
-## for a data transfer \ polling server for a data transfer | polling server for a data
+- polling server for a data transfer
+\ polling server for a data transfer
+| polling server for a data transfer
-## transfer / polling server for a data transfer - polling server for a data transfer \
+/ polling server for a data transfer
+- polling server for a data transfer
-## polling server for a data transfer | polling server for a data transfer / polling server
+\ polling server for a data transfer
+| polling server for a data transfer
-## for a data transfer - polling server for a data transfer
+/ polling server for a data transfer
+- polling server for a data transfer
+## Downloading file
 ```

 ```